-Statistical evaluations at BEC were performed using interwell prediction limits for pH.
-Upper and lower prediction limits were constructed from the upgradient well data and based on the distribution of that data.
-Normal distributions of data values use parametric methods.
-Non-normal distributions use non-parametric methods, in which case, the prediction limit is based on the highest value in the background data set.
-The most recent result for each downgradient well for pH was compared to the applicable prediction limit.
+Statistical evaluations at BEC were performed using interwell prediction limits for boron and pH.
+Prediction limits were constructed from the upgradient well data and based on the distribution of that data.
+Both upper and lower prediction limits were constructed for pH.
+The most recent result for each downgradient well for each parameter was compared to the applicable prediction limit.

-Results of the interwell prediction limits for the 2020 detection monitoring sampling events at BEC indicated that no SSIs were generated for pH.
+Results of the interwell prediction limits for the 2021 detection monitoring sampling events at BEC indicated that no SSIs were generated.

-Due to statistically significant variation found in upgradient monitoring well data, all detection monitoring parameters except pH were statistically evaluated using intrawell prediction limits.
+Due to statistically significant variation found in upgradient monitoring well data, detection monitoring parameters calcium, chloride, fluoride, sulfate and TDS were statistically evaluated using intrawell prediction limits.
 Intrawell tests are within well comparisons.
 In the case of limit-based tests, historical data from within a given monitoring well for a given parameter are used to construct a limit.
-Compliance points are compared to the limit to determine whether a change is occurring on a per-well/per-parameter basis.
-Normal distributions of data values use parametric methods.
-Non-normal distributions use non-parametric methods, in which case, the prediction limit is based on the highest value in the background data set.
+Compliance points are compared to the limit to determine whether a change is occurring on a perwell/per-parameter basis.